top of page

 • better ability to take contact (depending on the bitless bridle you use)

-• removes pressure points from the mouth
+• less pressure in the mouth

 • improved communication between horse and rider